 Break it down

 Step 2: If you’re concerned about liquid leaking through to the whole system — to components like your memory and storage drive — you can remove those, too.
-In some laptops, you’ll find panels that allow for their removal on the underside.
+On some laptops, you’ll find panels that allow for their removal on the underside.
 However, in most cases, you’ll need to use a Phillips or Torx screwdriver to remove them.
 For the memory, press the side clips to eject each stick.
 With the solid-state drive or hard drive, you’ll likely need to undo more screws to free it from the frame.
 Be sure to carefully detach it from the power and data connection ports or cables.

 Hopefully, all will be well, but if not, take it to a repair center.

 If your laptop cannot be taken apart